alexpondaven/MarsRover/README.md

 An updated database would be printed out in the command line after a valid input.

-The server would also response with an array of 4 `unsigned_int8` elements indicating the remote control state, in the sequence of [left,right,forward,backward].
-Value of `1` means button being pressed on the webpage, and vice versa for `0` <br/>
+The server would also response with the above-mentioned `unsigned_int8` array that contains information of remote control from the user on the webpage.
-For example, if the user presses "right" on the webpage, the TCP packet being sent out would be:
-`[0,1,0,0]`

 Due to the Request/Respone nature of server, above-mentioned array would only be sent to the client if the server receives a packet (despite being a valid input or not)